-The YC Teacher Education Program serves:
+The Elementary Education Program serves:

-Students interested in pursuing careers in teaching in public and private infant-grade 12 schools and Child Care Centers.

-Students who transfer to four year programs in Early Childhood/Elementary Education or Secondary Education.
+- 1. Students interested in pursuing careers in K-8 education. - 2.
+Students who transfer to four-year degree programs in Elementary Education. - 3.
 In-service teachers seeking to improve their teaching skills through additional coursework and/or professional development activities.